f18-os/file-transfer-cdcervantes9712/lab2/README.md

 # TCP File Transfer Protocol Lab

 ## Start info
-In order to run this program, you will need to run 'server.py' first inside the server folder.
+In order to run this program, you will need to run 'fileServer.py' first inside the server folder.
-After that, you will need to run the 'client.py' program with two parameters the file name and the request method.
+After that, you will need to run the 'fileClient.py'

 ### Prerequisites